Excellence in Research & Development

 We recently entered into a strategic collaboration with Vitaeris Inc. to expedite the development of clazakizumab (an anti-IL6 MAB, formerly ALD518) as a therapeutic option for solid organ transplant rejection.
 Vitaeris' transplant rejection program is complementary to CSL's current development activities in solid organ transplant.
 Our expertise in immunology, our pipeline and strategic partnerships are full of promise to address unmet needs in the transplant community.

 Seqirus, the world's second largest influenza vaccine provider, has a portfolio including several late stage projects, mostly involving the development of quadrivalent versions to replace/supplement trivalent vaccines.
-Key clinical trials are underway to support the registration of FLUAD® QUADRIVALENT in the older adult population and to expand the age indication of FLUCELVAX® QUADRIVALENT down to 6 months.
+FLUAD® QUADRIVALENT in the older population has been recently registered and key clinical trials are underway to support the expansion of the age indication of FLUCELVAX® QUADRIVALENT down to 6 months.
 We also have a number of R&D programs in place to further optimise our adjuvant and cell-based technologies.
 Seqirus also has early stage collaborations that are exploring other transformational approaches including universal projects, synthetic technology and new delivery devices.

 Our commitment to remain at the forefront of innovation is stronger than ever.
 The acquisition of Calimmune Inc., introduced a new ex vivo haematopoietic stem cell gene therapy (CAL-H/CSL200) for the treatment of sickle cell disease into our Breakthrough Medicine pipeline.
 Calimmune’s proprietary platform technologies have the potential to develop new breakthrough medicines for a wide range of other rare diseases that complement CSL’s product portfolio and expertise.